Best Home Mortgage Loans in Singapore 2024

 Home loan refinancing can be a great tool for homeowners.
 In fact, most people in Singapore refinance their mortgage every 2 to 4 years.
 When refinancing your home loan, banks will often ask about the interest rate you are currently paying on your home loan, and quote you a rate lower than that to win or maintain your business.
 Therefore, refinancing can help you get lower interest rates and thus reduce your monthly instalments.

 Refinancing your home loan can save you a lot of money over the course of your mortgage loan.
 We found that the banks listed below are currently offering the best refinancing deals.
-On average, their rates are about 15% lower than the market average and refinancing with one of these loans can save the typical borrower approximately S$35,000 over the course of a 25-year, S$500,000 loan, in interest expenses alone.
-Find the best home loan refinancing for by connecting with our mortgage broker partner using the links above.

-BankMonthly Instalment1st Yr InterestLock-In Period
+BankMonthly Instalment1st Yr InterestLock-in Period

-Best Jumbo-Size Home Loans (25 Jan 2024)
+Best Jumbo-Size Home Loans (April 18, 2024)

 If you are looking to purchase a very expensive property, you may need to take out a jumbo home loan.
 Many banks in Singapore offer special rates for large loans of at least S$1,000,000 for this exact purpose.
 Of course, it is crucial to make sure your monthly instalment is still affordable and that you get a loan with a competitive total interest cost.
 Furthermore, if you might want to refinance in the future, it is important to understand your mortgage terms when it comes to its lock-in period.

-BankMonthly Instalment1st Yr InterestLock-In Period
+BankMonthly Instalment1st Yr InterestLock-in Period

-Best Home Loans for Properties Under Construction (25 Jan 2024)
+Best Home Loans for Properties Under Construction (April 18, 2024)

 Thankfully for those seeking to purchase brand new homes, there are a number of housing loan options available.
 Some banks even offer mortgages for property under construction without lock-in periods, which comes in handy when your property construction is complete and you can obtain a lower interest rate.
 This is particularly important for this type of housing loan because loans for properties under construction typically charge low interest rates in the first 2-3 years, but in later years higher rates compared to normal home loans.

-BankMonthly Instalment1st Yr InterestLock-In Period
+BankMonthly Instalment1st Yr InterestLock-in Period

 How to Choose the Best Home Mortgage Loan